jinote/nyc_parking_violations_project/README.md

 - APP_TOKEN: This is how a user can pass along an APP_TOKEN for the API in a safe manner.
 - bigdataproject1:1.0 This is the name of my docker image.
 - ES_HOST: This is the domain endpoint of my Elasticsearch cluster.
-- page_size (required): This command line argument is required.
-It asks for how many records to request from the API per call.
+- page_size: It asks for how many records to request from the API per call.
-- num_pages (optional): This command line argument is optional.
-If not provided, my script should continue requesting data until the entirety of the content has been exhausted.
-If this argument is provided, continue querying for data num_pages times.
+- num_pages: It continues querying for data num_pages times.

 **Step4**: Visualizing and Analysis on Kibana (OpenSearch Dashboard)